What are Murphy Scholars?

 Faculty in the core Hendrix-Murphy departments (English, Foreign Languages, and

-Theatre Arts) who wish to offer tutorials will propose topics that will be approved
+Theatre Arts) who wish to offer tutorials propose topics approved

-through normal curricular processes.
-Of course, all topics must be clearly focused
+through normal curricular processes that are clearly focused

 on language and literature.
 Regardless of subject, the tutorial’s intimate setting,